 The Ugly: Hawkeye's extremely large eyes

 Spoiler Alert: This anime is on my Top 10 Anime list.
 The 2003 series isn't.
 This should give you a fairly good idea as to which incarnation of Fullmetal Alchemist I prefer.
-Now, don't get me wrong, the 2003 series was perfectly fine for the most part, but it's just that, in my opinion, Brotherhood and its focus on its grand scope and kinetic storyline make for a superior viewing experience.
-Naturally, the entire reason this reboot exists is because fans clamored for a more faithful anime adaptation for over 5 years, until Bones decided to give in.
-Was this series really necessary, in the end?
-We'll dive deep into that mystery here, but the answer is yes.
-Very yes.
+Now, don't get me wrong, the 2003 series was perfectly fine for the most part, but it's just that, in my opinion, Brotherhood took the much more entertaining route and, in the end, delivered a more solid product.
+Naturally, the entire reason this reboot exists is because fans clamored for a more faithful anime adaptation for over 5 years until Bones decided to give in, and they went whole-hog on it.
+Was Brotherhood really necessary, in the end?
+We'll dive deep into that mystery as we continue on...but the answer is yes.

 First off, remember when I said the 2003 anime was coated in money and looked great?
 Brotherhood makes the original series look like garbage in comparison.
 For every stunning bit of animation FMA had, Brotherhood has two.
 For every time FMA awed you with some visual wonder, Brotherhood has done it a dozen times.
 Even the voice acting is more engrossing than in FMA, and that's for both the English and Japanese versions (sadly, Aaron Dismuke can't play Al anymore, but he does get an awesome cameo later on!).
 From start to finish, Brotherhood is a wellspring of state-of-the-art animation, and it never once dips in quality.
 Well, I do have to mention that the backgrounds occasionally look blurry and rushed, but that's a very minor nitpick in what is otherwise a fantastic set of aesthetics.